 - Probable Cause - whether a police officer had probable cause to believe you were driving, operating, or in actual physical control of a vehicle, while under the influence of alcohol and/or drugs.

-- Preponderance or evidence - whether a preponderance of evidence exists that you were driving, operating, or in actual physical control of a vehicle while under the influence of alcohol and/or drugs.
-A chemical test of .08% or greater or the presence of any drug is conclusive evidence that you were under the influence.
+- Preponderance of the evidence - whether a preponderance of the evidence exists that you were driving, operating, or in actual physical control of a vehicle while under the influence of alcohol or drugs.
+A chemical test of .08% or greater of the presence of any drug is conclusive evidence that you were under the influence.

 - Chemical Test Refusal - whether you refused a chemical test after being informed of the revocation penalty for refusing such a test.